-Students in Romania will be able to obtain European funds with maximum values of 40,000 Euros – 100,000 Euros to open small businesses, within the new Innotech Student 2021 funding program, according to the official proposal of the Applicant’s Guide.
+Students in Romania will be able to obtain European funds with maximum values of 40,000 Euros – 100,000 Euros to open small businesses, within the INNOTECH STUDENT funding program, according to the official proposal of the Applicant’s Guide.

-The Ministry of European Funds has put up for public debate the draft Applicant’s Guide for the Innotech Student 2021 financing line, within the Human Capital Operational Program 2014-2021.
+The Ministry of European Funds has put up for public debate the draft Guide for the applicant for the INNOTECH STUDENT financing line, within the Human Capital Operational Program 2014-2020.

 The money will be available in almost the whole country, except for Bucharest and Ilfov County.

-From the budget of the de minimis scheme, non-reimbursable funds will be granted to some students, based on business plans, depending on the number of jobs created, as follows:
+From the de minimis scheme budget, non-reimbursable funds will be granted to some students, based on business plans, depending on the number of jobs created, as follows:

 - De minimis aid less than or equal to 40,000 euros – minimum 2 jobs created;

-- De minimis aid with a value of more than 60,000 euros but less than or equal to 80,000 euros – minimum 4 jobs created;
+- De minimis aid with a value of more than 60,000 euros, but less than or equal to 80,000 euros – at least 4 jobs created;